earth is soil. Earth is a planet. Capital letters matter.

 All planets in our solar system orbit the sun.
 Earth does this in 365 days.
 Also, Pluto is not a planet as it orbits on a different plane.

-It is not that Earth’s orbit has got a bit of a wobble – it doesn’t; its rotation is perfectly smooth.
-However, Earth’s axis of spin is tilted.
+Earth’s axis of spin is tilted.
 As Earth’s axis of spin is not perpendicular to the incoming rays of sunlight (= Eath’s orbital plane around he sun) we experience longer and shorter days throughout the year; our seasons.
 Most sunlight throughout the year is around the equator.
 Shortest days are around the poles.
 In the northern hemisphere towards the poles it is summer in late June and winter in late December.
 In the southern hemisphere towards the poles it is the other way around.
 Near the equator there is little distinction between summer, winter, autumn, or spring.
 At the poles, in the midst of winter during the shortest days (equinox) there is no sunrise visible.

 Solstice occurs twice each year as the Sun reaches its most northerly or southerly excursion relative to Earth’s equator.
-Around June 21 it is the longest day in the northern hemishpere and shortest day in the southern hemisphere.
+Around June 21 it is the longest day in the northern hemisphere and shortest day in the southern hemisphere.
 Around December 22 it is the other way around.

 Equinox is the moment in which the plane of Earth’s equator passes through the center of the Sun, which occurs twice each year, around 20 March and 23 September.
 This is when the day is equal in duration to the night.